Persomatey/JSONSerializePackage/README.md

 # JSON Serializer Package
-<i>A JSON serializer package for Unity which supports reading from and writing to JSON files</i>
+<i>A JSON serializer package for Unity which supports reading from and writing to JSON files. </i>

 Check out [releases](https://github.com/Persomatey/JSONSerializePackage/releases) to download the unity package.